The Car (1977 film): In popular culture

 Several television series have paid homage to the film, particularly in animated sitcoms.
 In the Futurama episode "The Honking", the character Bender transforms into a demonic car whose appearance was inspired by the car of the film.
 In the subplot of the American Dad! episode "Virtual In-Stanity", Roger becomes a limo driver, and uses the car to kill a group of fraternity brothers who stiffed him on his $20 fee.
 The American drama television series Supernatural also paid homage to the film in "Route 666", which involved a ghost truck involved in a string of racially motivated murders.

+The song "The Golden Age of Video" by Ricardo Autobahn features a sequence that uses sampled dialogue and imagery from The Car.

 Spinoff sequel

-In 2019, 42 years after the original film, a spinoff sequel (also starring Ronny Cox, but as a different character) was released called The Car: Road to Revenge to negative reviews by audiences and critics alike.
+In 2019, 42 years after the original film, a spinoff sequel (also starring Ronny Cox, but as a different character) was released called The Car: Road to Revenge to negative reviews.